archive page – a list of posts based on a category, taxonomy, post type.

 UTC – Coordinated Universal Time is a “time standard” and not a time zone like Greenwich Mean Time (GMT) but, in practice, share the same current time.

-widget – provided by a plugin to give extra function & structure.
+widget – provided by a plugin to give extra function & structure; shows up in the sidebar.